Make some personalized photo bookmarks using your favorite Instagram photos! These are the perfect gift idea – and so easy to do.

 Push the middle of your ribbon or ric rac through the hole to make a loop; thread both ends of the ribbon or ric rac through the loop and cinch down.

-What photos would you put on your DIY bookmarks?
+What pictures would you put on your personalized photo bookmarks?
 Who would you gift this project to?
 We’d love for you to make your own version of this project and share it in our Idea Exchange!